sanpil/aml-pipeline/README.md

 # AML Pipeline
 This is the staging place for AML Pipeline Sample notebooks.
-The official repo for AML Pipelines is [here](https://aka.ms/aml-pipeline-notebooks).
+The official repo for AML Pipelines is in the [*official repo*](https://aka.ms/aml-pipeline-notebooks).

 >**WHERE DID THE REST OF THE SAMPLES GO?**
->You should treat the official repro as the source of truth.
+>You should treat the [official repro](https://github.com/Azure/MachineLearningNotebooks/tree/master/pipeline) as the source of truth.
 As soon as a Notebook becomes available there, the corresponding copy here will be removed.

 ## Overview